MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-b2b-extranet-sites.md

 - **Site-owner-initiated guest invitation model** - If you want more control than the default sharing model over who can invite new users to a site, you can configure the site to only allow site owners to invite new users.
 This prevents ad-hoc invitations from being sent out by site users.

-- **Admin-managed partner users model** - In an admin-managed partner users model, the Office 365 you pre-populate your tenant's directory with the guest users who you'll be inviting to your site.
-This can be done by [importing users from other Office 365 or Azure AD tenants](https://go.microsoft.com/fwlink/?linkid=2003563).
+- **Admin-managed partner users model** - In an admin-managed partner users model, the Office 365 you pre-populate your organization's directory with the guest users who you'll be inviting to your site.
+This can be done by [importing users from other Office 365 or Azure AD](https://go.microsoft.com/fwlink/?linkid=2003563).

 See [Securing a SharePoint Online extranet site](secure-extranet-site.md) for details on how these options relate to site sharing and which settings to choose.